-- High school diploma or GED and successful completion of appropriate high school or post-secondary courses.
-Submission of official transcripts of all previous - Acceptable scores on LCCC skills assessment. - To participate in the required observation/fieldwork experiences, the student is responsible for collecting and submitting the following clearances: PA Child Abuse History Clearance, PA State Police Criminal Record Check, FBI clearance- fingerprinting, NSOR verification, physical examination (with appropriate form completion) and TB screening test.
+- High school diploma or GED and successful completion of appropriate high school or post-secondary courses. - Submission of official transcripts of all previous education. - Acceptable scores on LCCC skills assessment. - The student is responsible for obtaining a Castlebranch account and submitting the required clearances including, but not limited to: - PA Child Abuse History Clearance - PA State Police Criminal Record Check - FBI clearance fingerprinting - NSOR verification - Physical examination (with appropriate form completion) - TB screening test

 A "record" status or failure to meet state or facility standards will prevent the student from completion of required fieldwork experiences.